James-Frowen/james-frowen.github.io-v2/_posts/2017-09-28-weapon-trajectory-in-unity.md

 }
 ```

-For the y direction we just need to calculate the ratio of y motion vs the combined x and z motion.
-Since we normalised direction earlier the combined x and z is just 1 so we can just use tan of the angle to calculate y.
-We can then normal the vector to get the new direction and multiple by speed.
+For the `y` direction we need to calculate the ratio of `y` motion to the combined `x` and `z` motion.
+Since we normalized direction earlier the combined x and z is 1 so we can use `Tan` to calculate `y`.
+We can then normalize the vector to get the new direction and multiple by speed.

-And now we should have a trajectory and a projectile that follows it.
+We should not be finished and have a rendered trajectory and a projectile that follows it.

 <video
     class="img-responsive rounded-image full-shadow"